Elia Minari

 For the past 14 years he has been carrying out investigations that were used, as evidence, in court against the ‘Ndrangheta mafia in Northern Italy.

 Some of his investigations were used in the maxi-trial “Aemilia”, the largest anti-mafia trial in Northern Italy.
-In 2018, during the last hearing of the ordinary procedure of the maxi-trial, a defendant of “Aemilia” said some harsh words against him; the accused was sentenced to more than 22 years in prison.

 In addition, one of his investigations was mentioned in the first paragraph of the official report regarding the dissolution of Brescello Town Council, the first municipality dissolved due to mafia infiltrations in Emilia-Romagna region.
 Some of his investigations were used in court by the Anti-Mafia Prosecutor of Bologna.